pixelichi/backend/README.md

 Get yourself GVM to manage your Golang installs https://github.com/moovweb/gvm

 This project needs Golang 19 so you can do

 ```bash
 gvm install go1.19
 gmv use go1.19
 ```

 To run the backend + db + minio locally on docker you can just use

 ```bash
 cp ./env/local.env .env
 make local
 ```

 The newly booted DB will not have the right schema so you then have to apply the migration to it

 ```

 ```

+## Local Setup

+- Postman for Local endpoint testing
+- Docker
+- Earthly
+- Kind Cluster (optional for deploying full stack)

+## Downstream Dependencies

+- Postgres DB
+- Minio object store

+We connect to the above dependencies using local kubernetes dns resolution.
+Within the cluster you can reach out to other services by using a url with the following notation: `<service-name>.<namespace>.svc.cluster.local:<port>`.

 # Reference